RyuZhihao123/GM_2021/README.md

 # Graphical_Models_2021

-This is the network architecture for our paper published in Graphical Models (CCF-B).
+This is the network architecture for our paper published in journal Graphical Models.

 ### Requirements:
 tensorflow-gpu